Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Results

 The distinction between fast and slow behavior is illustrated in Fig.~\ref{fig:ff_hardware_controlP_c}, which shows the time history of the vehicle’s speed in the guidance (reference) trajectory and the realized (tracking) trajectory using the hardware.
 The slow behavior (Behavior~1) maintains a nonzero velocity until the final quarter of the horizon (30–40 s), whereas the fast behavior (Behavior~2) decelerates to near zero by approximately 33 s.
 Furthermore, the cumulative thruster firing times are 89.7 s for Behavior~1 and 131.0 s for Behavior~2, which confirms the increased fuel expenditure required to reach the goal more quickly.
-Although discrepancies arise between the reference and tracked velocity profiles—primarily due to modeling errors and the damping characteristics of the PID controller during reference overshoot—the hardware experiment confirms that the vehicle can reliably realize the intended velocity profile commanded through natural-language input with SAGES.
+Discrepancies between the reference and tracked velocity profiles arise primarily from modeling errors and from the damping characteristics of the PID controller during reference overshoot.
+Nevertheless, the hardware experiment demonstrates that the vehicle can reliably realize the intended velocity profile specified through natural-language commands using SAGES.